-Hardback • 192 Pages • Size: 250 x 190 mm
+Hardback • 176 Pages • Size: 250 × 190 mm

 211 colour illustrations

-ISBN: 9781848222243 • Publication: February 1, 2019
+ISBN: 9781848222243 • Publication: April 1, 2019

-Available for preorder: this book will be shipped on its publication date of February 1, 2019
+Available for preorder: this book will be shipped on its publication date of April 1, 2019

 In the past 30 years a number of stadium projects have been completed that highlight how this building type has become a site for architectural innovation and complexity.
 Clients increasingly turned to A-list architects and prize-winning firms to design new stadia.
 As a result, in cities around the world stadia are often the most expensive and monumental of projects, and may be icons of identity and defining presences in the built landscape.